Table of Contents

 NOTE: There are all kinds of food additives on the market that claim to make the taste of your dog’s poop unappealing.
 We tried many to understand what might work for us as well as our patients.
 We found they are a waste of your money.
 Scientific studies show no more than a few percentage points success rates, and many customer reviews on online stores claim they are not effective.
 Solid reasoning: can you really make dog poop less palatable?
 We tried everything to test the effectiveness of such additives.
 From sprinkling crushed red chili pepper flakes on their poop to all the other additives.
 Didn’t make a difference in our little girls stool eating habit.

-If your dog eats poop in the yard, your best shot is to keep it clean.
-Scoop up any feces you can find and throw it out in the trash.
-We found that having the pooper scooper handy everytime we let our little girl out, kept her poop eating down to a minimum.
+1. If your dog eats poop in the yard, your best shot is to keep it clean.
+Scoop up any feces you can find and throw it out.
+We found that having the pooper scooper handy everytime we let our little girl out, it kept her stool eating down to a minimum.

-If your dog eats his own poop right after defecation, you must pay close attention.
+2. If your dog eats their own poop right after defecation, you must pay close attention.
 Normally, dogs defecate two to three times a day, usually after eating or exercise.
 Wait for your dog to finish and immediately call them to you.
-If they respond, praise them, direct their attention elsewhere, and scoop up whatever you can.
+If they respond, praise them, give them a tasty treat for responding, direct their attention elsewhere, and scoop up the fresh poop to discard.

-If you are away during the day, keep your dog indoors ( no more than 10 hours at a time ) and your dog will do their business before you leave and upon your return only.
-If your dog is healthy, they’ll have no problems holding it.
-Please note that forcing your dog to hold their urine for 10 hours constantly can cause bladder problems so please consult with your veterinarian.
+3. If you are away during the day, keep your dog indoors ( no more than 10 hours at a time, less for older dogs ) and your dog will do their business before you leave and upon your return only.
+If your dog is relatively young and healthy, they’ll have no problems holding it.
+Please note that forcing your dog to hold their urine for 10 hours constantly can cause urinary tract health problems so please consult with your veterinarian.

-During a walk, if your dog loves to enjoy the feces of strange dogs, it absolutely must be prohibited.
+4. During a walk, if your dog loves to enjoy the poop buffet of strange dogs, this is beyond a dirty habit, they can become ill.
 You don’t know if that dog is healthy or may have parasites.
-Keep your dog on a leash, and whenever they show interest in feces, Give the command “No!” and direct them away.
+Keep your dog on a leash, and whenever they show interest in feces, Give the command “Off!” and direct them away.
 Don’t be aggressive, just control the situation.
-Praise your dog if he or she responds.
+Praise your dog when they respond and even give them a treat to reinforce them obeying.
 We used the phrase “Off!” to direct our dogs to stop whatever they are doing and sit.
-It saved our males life as he once bolted after a cat from our car, we yelled “Off” and he stopped and sat.
+It saved our males life as he once bolted after a cat from our car.
+I screamed “Off” and he stopped on a dime and sat.
 Thankfully it worked as a car drove right by which likely would have injured him.
+I praised him and gave him a high value treat because he obeyed.
+As you know, walks help initiate bowel movements.
+Most dogs defecate during their walks.
+As a considerate dog owner, you only have to take a pack of plastic bags with you.
+Command your dog to sit and stay while you clean up so they don’t have a chance to eat it.

-If you let your dog off the leash, putting on a muzzle is an option.
+5. If you let your dog off the leash, putting on a muzzle is an option.
 Each time you see your dog showing an interest in feces, call them to you and give the sit command.
 As always, give your dog praise and even a treat when they obey your commands.
+Positive reinforcement goes a long way towards solving behavioral issues.

 Involve a professional dog trainer

 Coprophagia is a complicated matter in dogs.
-First, you must make sure there is nothing wrong with your dog as there can be multiple causes.
+First, you must make sure there no medical reasons causing this “natural behavior”.
+Once you and your veterinarian have ensured your dog is healthy, there can be multiple causes.
 Further, the circumstances in which it all happens can vary greatly.

-Engaging the help of a skilled professional can help stop your dog from eating poop, a behavior problem with which many pet owners struggle with.
+Engaging the help of a certified pet behaviorist can help stop your dog from eating feces.
+Remember that you aren’t alone.
+This is a behavior problem that many pet owners struggle with.

-How to stop a dog from eating poop summary
+Tricks to stop dogs from eating poop summary